-Despite considerable neutron deficiency, the single-particle spectra are still similar to those of stable isotopes as shown in Fig.~\ref{fig:Pb164_sp}.
-The proton highest occupied single-particle orbital is the $ 3s_{1/2} $ and the proton single-particle orbitals of the $ sdg $-shell shown in Fig.~\ref{fig:Pb164_sp_wf} behave similarly to the bound orbitals and localized in $ r \lesssim 10 \, \mathrm{fm} $, inside the Coulomb barrier.
+Despite considerable neutron deficiency, single-particle spectra are still similar to those of stable isotopes as shown in Fig.~\ref{fig:Pb164_sp}.
+The proton highest occupied single-particle orbital is the $ 3s_{1/2} $, which is not a standard shell structure~\cite{ Cwiok1996Nucl.Phys.A611_211, Naito2023Phys.Rev.C107_054307}.
+The proton single-particle orbitals of the $ sdg $ shell shown in Fig.~\ref{fig:Pb164_sp_wf} behave similarly to the bound orbitals and are localized in $ r \lesssim 10 \, \mathrm{fm} $, inside the Coulomb barrier.
 The bottom of the proton mean field is about $ 20 \, \mathrm{MeV} $ higher than the neutron one (see~Fig.~\ref{fig:Pb164_pot}).
 Accordingly, the neutron single-particle energies are also about $ 20 \, \mathrm{MeV} $ deeper.
 This leads to the large asymmetry in the proton-neutron distribution at the central region (see~Fig.~\ref{fig:Pb164_dens}).

 The density distribution of $ \nuc{Pb}{164}{} $ is shown in Fig.~\ref{fig:Pb164_dens}.
 The proton and neutron root-mean-square radii, $ R_p $ and $ R_n $, and the charge radii $ R_{\urm{ch}} $ calculated by using Eq.~(2) of Ref.~\cite{ Naito2023Phys.Rev.C107_054307} are summarized in Table~\ref{tab:Pb164_result}.
 Because of the strong Coulomb repulsion, $ R_p $ is much larger than $ R_n $ and the proton skin $ R_p - R_n $ reaches $ 0.1 \, \mathrm{fm} $.
 The peak position of $ 4 \pi r^2 \rho_p $ is also about $ 0.1 \, \mathrm{fm} $ outside of $ 4 \pi r^2 \rho_n $, which is consistent with the proton-skin thickness.